Fade Ogunro

-Fade Ogunro is an on-air-personality, radio and TV presenter, film producer, and fashion designer.
-She is the founder and CEO of Bookings Africa, an online talent service provider in Africa.
-She is a native of Ekiti State in South West Nigeria.
-She speaks English, French and Spanish.
+Fade Ogunro is a Nigerian on-air-personality, radio and TV presenter, film producer, and fashion designer.
+She is the founder and chief executive officer of Bookings Africa, an online talent service platform operating across Africa.
+A native of Ekiti State in southwestern Nigeria, Ogunro is multilingual and speaks English, French, and Spanish.

 Education and career

 Fade Ogunro left Nigeria to the United Kingdom with her parents when she was 7 years old.
 She studied journalism and creative writing in Roehampton University, UK.
 After her university education, she worked for Google in the UK.
-She came back to Nigeria in 2010 and started working for Radio Continental the same year.
-She has worked for PM News, Guardian Newspaper, 234 Next and Beat 99.9 FM radio.

-She hosts radio shows on weekends in the Beat 99.9FM.
-She is also a co-host of a TV show called Glam Report.

-She resigned from Beat 99.9 FM radio in 2016.
+In 2010, Ogunro returned to Nigeria and began working at Radio Continental.
+She subsequently worked with several Nigerian media organisations, including PM News, The Guardian, 234Next, and The Beat 99.9 FM.
+At The Beat 99.9 FM, she hosted weekend radio programmes and co-hosted the television show Glam Report.She resigned from Beat 99.9 FM radio in 2016.